MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVVMCreator.md

 ```

 ## DESCRIPTION

 The **Get-NetFirewallHyperVVMCreator** cmdlet returns the instances of the Hyper-V firewall VM creators on the system.

 A Hyper-V firewall rule can be scoped to apply only to Hyper-V firewall ports created by specific Hyper-V VM creators.
 This cmdlet is used to query the list of creators currently on the system.

-A rule can scoped to a specific VM creator even if it is not yet on the system.
+A rule can be scoped to a specific VM creator even if it is not yet on the system.
 This can be useful when configuring policy when a particular application may be installed at an unknown point in time.

 ## EXAMPLES